How to find a job using LinkedIn

 Finding jobs by company

-Now that you’ve got your LinkedIn profile all spruced up, it’s time to search for some jobs!
+Now that you’ve optimized your LinkedIn profile and it's all spruced up, it’s time to search for some jobs!
 Before we see how to search according to keywords and location, first let's aim high!
 The truth is, most people hate their jobs.
 All day, they just slog away at their desk working for a company that they dislike.
 But, if you want to do something better, you need to aim for the “dream” job: one that makes you feel excited and even a bit nervous.
 This is important if you believe that factors like workplace culture, long-term goals, and upward mobility play a significant role in your overall job satisfaction.
 Let’s do it.

 I. Make a list of your ten favorite companies